turingschool/backend-curriculum-site/module2/lessons/intro_to_rebasing.md

 As a general rule, it works best to rebase regularly while you are working on a feature branch locally and individually.
-If anyone else is looking at or using your branch to base their work off of, rebasing is dangerous because rebasing will rewrite the commit history.
+If anyone else is looking at or using your branch to base their work off of, rebasing is dangerous because rebasing will rewrite the commit history and possibly create orphan branches.
 Avoiding complicated rebases means rebasing almost as frequently as you are committing.

 ### Merge vs Rebase